remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

 4. As the event loop continues, the remaining promises are settled in the following order:

 - Promise#3 is fulfilled when microtask#2 is executed.
-- Promise#4 is fulfilled when microtask#3 is executed.
+- Promise#4 is fulfilled when microtask#3 is executed (handler not called).
-- Promise#5 is fulfilled when microtask#4 is executed.
+- Promise#5 is fulfilled when microtask#4 is executed (handler not called)
 - Promise#6 is fulfilled when microtask#5 is executed.

   Note that the `onRejection` callbacks of the `.catch()` methods are not called in this example, because there is no rejected promise in the chain.
 Instead, the `.catch()` methods pass on a promise that is fulfilled to the value of the previous promise (in this case, `undefined`).